khrlimam/res-facenet/README.md

 # compute the distance using euclidean distance of image embeddings
 euclidean_distance = F.pairwise_distance(embed1, embed2)

-# we use 1.5 threshold to decide wether images are genuine or impostor
+# we use 1.5 threshold to decide whether images are genuine or impostor

 threshold = 1.5